Light-amplified Landau-Zener conductivity in gapped graphene monolayers: a simulacrum of photo-catalyzed vacuum instability: Properties of the quasiparticle spectrum

-Further insight into the quasiparticle spectrum can be inferred from Fig.~\ref{fig:3}.
-There, the behavior of $W_{\;\mathpzc{g}}(\pmb{p})$ with the momentum perpendicular to the external electric field at $p_\parallel=0$ is depicted.
-This picture shows clearly that the quasiparticles promoted to the conduction band are more likely to appear at rest.
-As in Fig.~\ref{fig:2}, we see that the approximated solutions somewhat differ from the respective numerical outcomes.
-The exhibited trends suggest that either raising $p_\perp$ or decreasing the strong field $E_s$ makes these differences more prominent.
+Further insight into the quasiparticle spectrum can be inferred from the right panel of Fig.~\ref{fig:2}.
+There, the behavior of $W_{\mathpzc{g}}(p_\perp)$ with the momentum perpendicular to the external electric field at $p_\parallel=0$ is depicted for the case in which the transitions are driven by a sharply edged field (top) and one in which the field switching occurs smoothly (bottom).
+The picture indicates clearly that the quasiparticles promoted to the conduction band are more likely to appear either at rest or moving along the strong field direction.
+The described trend is reproduced by the approximated expression in Eq.~\eqref{distributionfunction}, the results of which deviate from the exact result as $p_\perp$ increases.
+Such a behavior becomes noticeable when the external field is characterized by abrupt on/off edges.
+Indeed, in this scenario, the solid curves obtained from solving the Boltzmann-Vlasov equation show pronounced oscillatory tails for $p_\perp>\mathpzc{mv}_{\mathrm{F}}$, which are absent from the outcomes linked to the case in which the field comprises smooth ramping and deramping phases.
+We remark that the width $\Delta p_\perp =2\mathpzc{mv}_{\mathrm{F}}$ can be used to obtain a glimpse of the transversal extension $\Delta x_\perp \gtrsim \Delta p_\perp^{-1}$ of the wave packet.
+Indeed, by taking $\Delta=7\;\rm meV$, one finds $\Delta x_\perp \gtrsim 93\;\rm nm$.